huynhtukhiem/Electronic_Components/Resistor/README.md

 Tolerance: Sometimes a letter after the number indicates tolerance, e.g., J = ±5%, K = ±10%.

-# How to Measure Resistance Using a Multimeter
+# How to measure resistance by using a VOM

 To measure the resistance of a component, follow these steps: